notesbytom/notesbytom/cisco-firepower/cisco-firepower-notes.md

 * *"You can now configure FMC management of the FTD on a data interface instead of using the dedicated management interface.
 This feature is useful for remote deployment when you want to manage the FTD at a branch office from an FMC at headquarters and need to **manage the FTD on the outside interface**."*
 * *"FMC access on a data interface is not supported with clustering or high availability."*
-* This is supported in FTD "Routed" firewall-mode only on a routed-interface.
+* This is supported in FTD ["Routed" firewall-mode only on a routed-interface](https://www.cisco.com/c/en/us/td/docs/security/firepower/command_ref/b_Command_Reference_for_Firepower_Threat_Defense/c_3.html).
 It doesn't work on Transparent firewall as of August 2021.
+  * `configure network management-data-interface`

 ## SSH Decryption